 AlmatyNovember 15, 2013

-The firm's Kazakhstan office has secured excellent ranking in a number of legal directories.
-The Legal 500 EMEA 2013 ranked us as a Tier 1 international firm, while Chambers Global 2013 gave us a top-tier ranking in Energy and Natural Resources and General Business Law.
-IFLR1000 2013 also gave us Tier 1 and described that today, the new firm is considered as "one of the two most significant players in the market”.
-Read moreUnited StatesJune 10, 2013
+The firm's Kazakhstan office has secured excellent rankings in a number of legal directories.
+Legal 500 EMEA, 2013 ranked Dentons as a Tier 1 international firm.
+Chambers Global, 2013 gave us a top-tier ranking in Energy and Natural Resources and General Business Law.
+IFLR1000, 2013 also gave us Tier 1 ranking and described that, "today, the new firm is considered as 'one of the two most significant players in the market.' " Read moreUnited StatesJune 10, 2013

 The firm's Kazakhstan office has secured excellent ranking in a number of legal directories.
 The Legal 500 EMEA 2012 ranked us as a Tier 1 foreign firm, while Chambers Global 2012 gave us a top-tier ranking in Energy & Natural Resources.
 IFLR1000 2013 also recognised the firm, describing SNR Denton as a "a familiar face on Kazakhstan's legal market."
 Read more

 View all recognition for Environment and Natural Resources